theNewDynamic/aba-icc/_situations/gabon.md

 **ICC Status**

 Gabon is a [State Party](https://asp.icc-cpi.int/en_menus/asp/states%20parties/african%20states/Pages/gabon.aspx) to the International Criminal Court (ICC) and ratified the Rome Statute on September 20, 2000.
 In September 2016, after receiving a [referral](https://www.icc-cpi.int/iccdocs/otp/Referral-Gabon.pdf) from the Government of Gabon of alleged atrocity crimes committed in its territory, the ICC Office of the Prosecutor (OTP) [opened](https://www.icc-cpi.int/Pages/item.aspx?name=160929-otp-stat-gabon) a preliminary examination.
 After opening a preliminary examination, to make a determination to open a formal investigation, the OTP assesses the following factors: jurisdiction (temporal, territorial or personal, and subject matter); admissibility (complementarity and gravity); and the interests of justice.
 As of November 2016, the preliminary examination of Gabon is in the [jurisdiction assessment (subject matter) phase](https://www.icc-cpi.int/iccdocs/otp/161114-otp-rep-PE_ENG.pdf). &nbsp; &nbsp;&nbsp;&nbsp;

+For more information on the preliminary examination in Gabon, please visit the [ICC page](https://www.icc-cpi.int/gabon).